junxit/us-congress-bills-115/derived/amendments.md

 ### 7 U.S.C. § 136w-8

-> by striking “2015” both places it appears, and inserting “2021”; and
+> by striking “2015” both places in appears, and inserting “2021”; and

 | | |
 |---|---|